MarcoFele98/mixture_models/README.md

 # mixture_models
 This toy example comes from https://www.youtube.com/watch?v=oHWNexYPFTY&t=1247s.
 The seminar speaker presents the model but does not explain it, so here is my attempt at doing so.
-Despite it is a very simple toy example, it captures all the steps required to fit mixture models in STAN and can be adapted for zero inflated Poisson regression or other custom mixture models.
+Despite being a very simple toy example, it captures all the steps required to fit mixture models in STAN and can be adapted for zero inflated Poisson regression or other custom mixture models.
 I also show how to make posterior predictive simulations and calculate model likelihood for WAIC and model comparison.

 ## Background